alextanhongpin/clean-architecture-learn/application-service/README.md

 - calls repository, message bus
 - returns read only domain types in most cases, otherwise an immutable thpe
 - sandwich of imperative shell

+## what does this layer does

+control flow of the application basically a series of steps to execute
+- each step is usually getting input data, and transforming to output data
+- manages transaction in an application, through unit of work

+## what this layer shouldnt do

+inline business logic